-A three-year programme of essential works to conserve the Elizabeth Tower, the Great Clock and the Great Bell, also known as Big Ben are due to begin early 2017.
+A programme of essential works to conserve the Elizabeth Tower, the Great Clock and the Great Bell, also known as Big Ben is due to begin early 2017.

 As the Tower is 96 metres tall, scaffolding is needed to enable workers to reach high levels safely.
 Scaffolding will be dismantled as the work is completed from the top, and at least one clock face will be on show at all times.
 As a Grade I listed building within a UNESCO World Heritage site, the 160-year-old Tower is subject to listed building consent.
 This programme of works has been carefully planned in consultation with Historic England.

 - Repair problems identified with the Elizabeth Tower and the Great Clock, which cannot be rectified whilst the clock is in action

 - Conserve significant elements of the Tower, as designed by architects Charles Barry and Augustus Wellby Pugin